vidibus/vidibus-category_tag/README.md

 ### Housekeeping

-A task that removes delected tag categories from tagged items would be helpful.
+A task that removes deleted tag categories from tagged items would be helpful.
 And we need a way to remove unused tags from categories.

 ### MapReduce